 Although when your deck is showing slight wear or has a few boards that are starting to fail, it doesn’t mean your deck is a total loss!
 The floor and handrails can be removed and rebuilt if the substructure remains intact.
 But there is a distinguishable difference between normal wood wear and decay.

 Normal wear includes the wood changing color, often to gray.
 Most wood sold is farm-raised and more subjected to splits and wood checking.
 So, minor breaks and cracks are regular and do not deem replacement.

 On the other hand, wood rot is another subject.
-Even if the wood doesn’t appear degenerated entirely yet is soft and pliable, pull it out!
+Pull it out even if the wood doesn’t appear degenerated entirely yet is soft and pliable!
 Follow the mold and mildewed areas when searching for wood rot and failure.
 These areas typically fail and degenerate faster than drier areas.

-Wood rot is perpetual, causing further damages, and should be removed.
-For example, rotted deck boards can lead to a rotted sub-structure such as floor joists!
+Wood rot is perpetual, causing further damage, and should be removed.
+For example, rotted deck boards can lead to a rotted sub-structure, such as floor joists!

-Suppose you see black or green areas on your deck; it’s either mildew or decay and both need to be eliminated.
+Suppose you see black or green areas on your deck.
+Normally any discoloration is either mildew or decay, and both need to be eliminated.
 The mold can be cleaned, but the rot must be replaced immediately.

 The Best Deck Build Practices

 In the ’80s, there were cases where decks were collapsing by pulling away from the house.
-Today’s code requires lag bolts as a minimum fastener requirement, but the best fasters to attach ledger boards to the house are carriage bolts.
+Today’s code requires lag bolts as a minimum fastener requirement, but carriage bolts are the best fasters to attach ledger boards to the house.

 Deck screws are also best practice for fastening deck planks and handrail caps.
-There is nothing worse than having nails back out, causing the deck floor to become uneven.
+Nothing is worse than having nails back out, causing the deck floor to become uneven.